The Grade Editor allows you to make changes to a specific student’s score on a specific activity

 - Excuse removes any requirement for the student to complete the activity; excusing a student from an activity saves an X to the Gradebook for that activity and doesn’t count it when calculating the student’s score.
 Once selected, Excuse reads Un-excuse; click it to undo the excuse.

 - Allow Retry does just that; the student can see that a retry has been permitted, but you may want to send them a message to notify them.
 Once selected, Allow Retry reads Un-allow Retry; click it to undo the allowance.
+Allowing retries on activities with an expired due date prompts you to modify the due date for that student.

 - If you’ve designed the activity to require students to successfully complete it before they can continue to other activities, you can use Override Complete to remove that requirement for the student.
 Once selected, Override Complete reads Un-complete; click it to undo the override.